sdetmharinavi/hnvtx/scripts/output.md

       if (!userId) return null;
       const { data, error } = await supabase
         .from('user_profiles')
-        .select('first_name, last_name')
-        .eq('id', userId)
+        .select('first_name, preferences') // Only fetch what's needed for the check .eq('id', userId)
         .single();

       if (error) {
-        // PostgREST 'PGRST116' means no rows found, which is a valid state for a new user if (error.code === 'PGRST116') return null;
+        // 'PGRST116' means no rows found, which is a valid state for a brand new user if (error.code === 'PGRST116') return null;
         throw error;
       }